 - Emily Pothast, Learning from documenta 14

-Volume 1 of Monday will be available at the Jacob Lawrence Gallery.
-The cost is $15 for students and $20 for all others.
+Volume 1 of MONDAY may be purchased online.
+The cost is $10 for students and $15 for all others.
 Proceeds support the next issue of the journal.